mozilla/addons-server/docs/topics/api/v4_frozen/addons.rst

     :>json object|null promoted: Object holding promotion information about the add-on.
 Null if the add-on is not currently promoted.
     :>json string promoted.category: The name of the :ref:`promoted category <v4-addon-detail-promoted-category>` for the add-on.
     :>json array promoted.apps[]: Array of the :ref:`applications <v4-addon-detail-application>` for which the add-on is promoted.
-    :>json boolean public_stats: Boolean indicating whether the add-on stats are public or not.
     :>json object ratings: Object holding ratings summary information about the add-on.
     :>json int ratings.count: The total number of user ratings for the add-on.
     :>json int ratings.text_count: The number of user ratings with review text for the add-on.